A professional completes a checklist for the notified body selection process.

 Your first step is to confirm a Notified Body’s official status.
 The European Commission maintains a public database called NANDO (New Approach Notified and Designated Organisations), which is the definitive source for this information.
 Here, you can verify that a body is officially designated to assess products under the specific regulations that apply to you, like the MDR or IVDR.
 Don’t just check their name; you need to confirm their scope of designation covers your specific type of medical device.
 If they aren’t listed in the NANDO database for your device code, they can’t certify your product.
 This is a simple but critical check that should be your initial screen for any potential partner.

-Look Into Their Track Record and History
+Dig Into Their Track Record and Reputation

 An official designation tells you a Notified Body is qualified, but it doesn’t tell you what they’re like to work with.
 Dig into their history and reputation within the industry.
 How long have they been designated under the new regulations?
 Do they have a track record of certifying devices similar to yours?
 While you can’t always get direct client references, you can look for industry feedback and ask about their experience with your device category.
 Choosing the right Notified Body is a critical business decision, so don’t be afraid to ask about their past performance.
 A strong history with relevant technology is a great indicator of a smooth and predictable certification process.